 Addressing inspection finings (CAPA)

-When preparing an inspection report, we support you by creating and implementing the Corrective And Preventive Action (CAPA) plan.
-This is an action plan that must be submitted to and accepted by the appropriate authority.
-Together with you, we work out a proposal that shows which measures can be taken to address the inspection findings.
-Further, we support study teams in the implementation of these measures.
+We support you in creating and implementing the Corrective And Preventive Action (CAPA) plan.
+This plan lists the measures that can be taken to address the inspection findings.
+It must be submitted to and accepted by the appropriate authority.
+Furthermore, we support your study team in the implementation of the proposed measures.

 Validation of computer systems and use of medical devices

 Infrastructure and equipment used in clinical trials must function correctly, comply with legal requirements and ensure data protection.
-Therefore, computer systems for data acquisition, for example, must be documented, tested and operated in a controlled manner.
+Therefore, computer systems, for example, for data acquisition must be documented, tested and operated in a controlled manner.
 This procedure is called computer system validation.
 Medical devices used in clinical studies must also be tested and documented if they are relevant to the study results.

 We advise you on the use of computer systems, help you to document the systems and manage the inventory.